Janet Peckinpaugh

 Janet Peckinpaugh (born 1950) is an American television anchor, reporter, business owner, and two-time political candidate in Connecticut.

 Personal life

 Peckinpaugh was born in Muncie, Indiana and grew up in Canton, Ohio.
 Her father was a small business owner.
 She had a brief marriage during college that ended in divorce.
-Janet married Elliot Gerson in 1987 and their son, Alex was born in 1988.
+Peckinpaugh married Elliot Gerson in 1987 and their son Alex was born in 1988.
 That marriage ended in divorce in 1993.